Last month, we had so much fun at Rick Steves' 2017 European Travels Report that, this month, we went to Rick Steves' Travel Festival.

 Sarah shared her preferences for packing light and right.
-Strong and confident, I can understand why, as a tour guide, she would want to encourage everyone on her tour to pack only one bag and for that bag to be a carry-on.
+Strong and confident, I can understand why, as a tour guide, she would need everyone on her tour to pack only one bag and for that bag to be a carry-on.

 I can only imagine what Sarah might have to go through if just one person on her tour were to have their bag lost by an airline.
-I'm guessing it might cause her whole tour to be delayed in more than one way.
+It would likely cause her tour to be delayed in more than one way.

-Since I travel a tad differently, my bag and contents are little different than Sarah's.
-Yet if I were to take a group tour, or be on the move every few days to a new location, I'd definitely follow Sarah's advice to keep my bag as little as they come.
+If I were to take a group tour, or be on the move every few days to a new location, I'd definitely follow Sarah's advice and keep my bag as little and light as they come.

 Traveling with a Mobile Device

-We were some of the youngest in the audience and I'm not embarrassed to admit that I needed to walk slowly through a lesson like this.
-Because I stopped paying close attention to technology a long time ago.
+We were some of the youngest in the audience and I'm not embarrassed to admit that I appreciated this slow walk through technology, because there is always something new to learn.

 For as much time as I've spent in Europe, I've neglected France.
-Except for that one day I spent in Paris.
+Except for that one day my dad drove us through the French countryside, with a brief stop in Paris.